 Transforming the research portfolio for greater impact: methodologies, metrics, and meaning

-Now in its second year, this unique conference offers the research community a unique opportunity to look at how data and evidence are transforming research policy and strategy.
-Join senior members from diverse stakeholder communities to debate possible futures of methodologies, metrics, and meaning of research evaluation.
-Join us in October and contribute to this international discussion with leaders across many fields of research, policy, funding and administration.
+Building on the success of the 2017 Conference, the 2018 Transforming Research Conference offered the research community a unique opportunity to look at how data and evidence are transforming research policy and strategy.
+In turn bringing together senior members from diverse stakeholder communities to debate possible futures of methodologies, metrics, and meaning of research evaluation.

 Cornelia Dean, Brown University